rosagross/AntColonyOptimization/README.md

 public class Evaluation

 This class creates a Problem object that is to be solved.
-It applies the algorithm and creates a csv file which allows us to check the performance of our algorithm.
+It applies the algorithm employing the AntColonyOptimization class and creates a csv file which allows us to check the performance of our algorithm.